Events

 Traffic Control

-The 2025 Falmouth Triathlon will be held on Sunday 07/13/25 and is organized by New England Endurance Events.
-The OSDA is no longer supplying Traffic Control assistance for this event due to lack of volunteers in past years.
+The 2025 Falmouth Triathlon was held on Sunday 07/13/25 and it is organized by New England Endurance Events.
+The OSDA is no longer supplying Traffic Control assistance for this event.

 It’s a rite of summer on Cape Cod: an event that attracts not only local triathletes but also visitors from across the nation and the world.
 A highlight of the New England Triathlon Tour, this “short” sprint race (so say the triathlon vets) is unique for its warm salt-water swim, a beautiful bike that climbs to the majestic Nobska Point Light, and a 5k run entirely alongside one of New England’s most beautiful beaches.
 “Casual” athletes and newcomers are encouraged to join the tri-geeks…it’s a wonderful day for everyone!